Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Essential Info: To get to Koh Lanta, take a ferry from Krabi town or Ao Nang.
 Tickets should be around 400-500 baht ($11-14).
 There are also ferries from smaller islands further south like Koh Mok and Koh Lipe.
+You can check ferry schedules here.
 If you’re flying in, you can book a transfer to Krabi’s pier from the airport.

 I recommend staying at least a week to get the full relaxed experience, but if you’re short on time, stay for at least three days.
 Less than that and you’re doing yourself a disservice.